JosephJvB/i-wanna-be-the-librarian/readme.md

   - can download all files as backup

 Is vue in typescript hard?
 I can think of one way to find out my man.

+Todo:
+- scripts to reset meta.json and uploads folder on heroku